Advisory Board

 Andrés Morales Corado, MD

-Internal: Assistant Professor of Pediatrics, Division of Clinical Genetics
+Assistant Professor of Pediatrics, Columbia University

-Alissa Terry, ScM, CGC
+Weiyi Mu, ScM, CGC

 Ronald Wapner, MD

-Internal: Professor of Obstetrics & Gynecology, Columbia University
+Professor of Obstetrics & Gynecology, Columbia University

-Dr. Wapner is an ABMGG and ABOG board-certified OB/GYN with over 30 years of clinical experience.
-He has participated in or led randomized trials evaluating genetic prenatal diagnostic and screening technologies for more than 26 years.
+Dr. Wapner is an ABMGG and ABOG board-certified OB/GYN with over 35 years of clinical experience.
+He has participated in or led randomized trials evaluating genetic prenatal diagnostic and screening technologies for more than 30 years.
 These include much of the original work evaluating chorionic villus sampling, biochemical and ultrasound screening for fetal chromosome abnormalities, a prospective comparison of chromosomal microarray to karyotyping for prenatal testing, microarray analysis of stillborn infants, and a comparison of cell-free DNA to biochemical and ultrasound screening in low-risk pregnant woman.
 His most recent work evaluated the role of expanded pan-ethnic carrier screening in prenatal care, which presented the largest experience of such testing to date and demonstrated racial and ethnic consequences in the screening recommendations, presently in practice.
-Dr. Wapner is currently involved in evaluating the use of whole-exome sequencing in structurally abnormal fetuses.
+Dr. Wapner is currently involved in evaluating the use of genome sequencing in structurally abnormal and non-anomalous fetuses.

 Ashley Wilson, MS, CGC

-Internal: Lecturer in Genetic Counseling, Columbia University
+Lecturer in Genetic Counseling, Columbia University